stivenbg/stivenbg.github.io/aboutme.md

 ** About education **

-I am a bantu from Congo, from a small town called Mabafi in the center of Africa.
-I moved to France for my undergrad and grad studies at [Arts & Metiers](https://artsetmetiers.fr/en) and  [Centralesupelec](https://www.centralesupelec.fr/en) where I majored in Applied mathematics specially simulation of Partial differentials equations.
+I am a bantu from Congo, from a small town called Mabafi.
+I moved to France for my undergrad and grad studies at [Arts & Metiers](https://artsetmetiers.fr/en) and  [Centralesupelec](https://www.centralesupelec.fr/en) where I majored in Applied mathematics.
 Currently completing the last year of a  PHD jointly done between Paris and Singapore.
 I have work exactly on deep learning, model order reduction, data assimilation and inverse problems for partial differentials equations.